Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points: Introduction

 where, for a given vector $\nuv =(\nu_1,\nu_2,\ldots,\nu_N) \in \mathbb{C}^N$ which contains $N$ independent complex-valued parameters, $\lambda(\nuv)$ is an eigenvalue and $\xv(\nuv)\neq \mathbf{0}\in \mathbb{C}^M$ is the associated right eigenvector.
 Here the matrix function $\Lv\in \mathbb{C}^{M\times M}$ admits the decomposition

 where $f_j$ is a polynomial function and matrices $\Kv_j$ are supposed to be analytic functions of the parameters vector $\nuv$.
 The decomposition encompasses most situations encountered in the scientific literature and $\Lv$ may represent for instance a standard, a generalized or a general quadratic eigenvalue problem.
 The aim of this paper is to propose a scalable algorithm in order to explore efficiently the trajectories of a given subset of eigenvalues in a large domain of the parameter space.
 The efficiency of the method relies on the construction of a partial characteristic polynomial based on the Taylor expansion of each eigenvalue of the subset.
 The work presented in the paper is twofold: first, it develops a novel method for solving eigenvalue perturbation problems; second, it applies the method to the computation of exceptional points (EPs).
 EPs are special degeneracies corresponding to specific values of the system parameters for which both eigenvalues and eigenvectors coalesce simultaneously \cite{Kato:1980} leading to a defective eigenvalue problem.
 Their existence is well documented in the context of non-Hermitian systems \cite{heiss:2012}, arising notably in the field of quantum physics \cite{moiseyev:2011, Cartarius:2009, Cartarius:2016, Egenlauf:2024}, optics and photonics \cite{miri:2019} with PT-symmetric systems \cite{bender:2018}.
 Interesting contributions in the domain of mechanics can also be found for the analysis of dynamical systems \cite{Triantafyllou:1991, Luongo:1995, Ghienne:2020, Even:2024} and their stability \cite{SeyranianBook:2003} and also in the context of guided acoustic waves \cite{Tester:1973, Shenderov:2000, Bi:2015, Bloch3D:2017, kanev2018, perrey-debain2022, Lawrie:2022, qiu2020}.
+In this latter case, it was demonstrated that EP assures maximum modal attenuation along the waveguide \cite{Bloch3D:2017, Perrey-Debain:2021}.

 An eigenvalue problem perturbation refers to the study of how perturbations in a matrix or operator affect its eigenvalues and eigenvectors.
 This is a rich theme based on mathematical foundations \cite{Wilkinson:1988, Kato:1980}, with extensive applications in engineering where eigenvalue problems generally have a parametric dependence.
 Many examples can be found, the study of guided waves whereby wavenumbers, i.e. the eigenvalue of the problem, can be regarded as function of the frequency \cite{Krome:2016}, the characterization of the vibrational behaviour of structures presenting some uncertain parameters \cite{Adhikari:2007}, the computation of Campbell diagram of rotating machinery \cite{VeeringRotor} or even the prediction of flutter instability of airfoils \cite{SeyranianBook:2003} which depends on the rotation and the flow speed respectively.
 When a single real parameter is slowly changed, some eigenvalues avoid to cross \cite{von1993verhalten}.
 This phenomenon called \emph{veering} in structural dynamics \cite{Pierre:1988, Krome:2016, Ghienne:2020}, shows how eigenvalues interact and how perturbation may be sensitive when an EP exists in the complex-plane.